JohnMasen/ChakraCore.NET/README.md

- I'm back! the project is not dead!

-The next step is to add "Module" support, that will be the last piece of this library.
-After that I will continue my E-Paper project which is the first consumer of this library, Then I will come back and work on samples and documents.

 # ChakraCore.NET
 A dotnet hosting library for chakracore (javascript) engine to provide scripting capability to dotnet applications.
 The primary target is make it easy to learn and use.